Lectio Divina: Luke 19:11-28

 When He had said this He went on ahead, going up to Jerusalem.

-• The Gospel today presents the parable of the talents in which Jesus speaks of the gifts that persons receive from God.
-All persons have some qualities; they receive some gifts or know something which they can teach to others.
+• The Gospel today presents the parable of the talents in which Jesus speaks of the gifts that people receive from God.
+All people have some qualities; they receive some gifts or know something which they can teach to others.
 Nobody is only a pupil.
 Nobody is only a professor.
 We all learn from one another.

-• Luke 19, 11: The key to understand the story of the parable.
+• Luke 19: 11: The key to understanding the story of the parable.
 To introduce the parable Luke says the following: “At that time Jesus went on to tell a parable because He was near Jerusalem and the disciples thought that the Kingdom of God was going to show itself then and there”.
-In this initial statement, Luke presents the reasons which led Jesus to tell this parable: A roximity to the Passion, B The imminen coming of the Kingdom of God, because the persons who accompanied Jesus thought that the Kingdom of God would come later.
+In this initial statement, Luke presents the reasons which led Jesus to tell this parable: proximity to the Passion and the imminent coming of the Kingdom of God, because the people who accompanied Jesus thought that the Kingdom of God would come later.

-• Luke 19, 24-27: Conclusion for all.
+• Luke 19:24-27: Conclusion for all.
 “And he said to those standing by: Take the pound from him and give it to the man who has ten pounds.”
-And they answered: “But, Sir, he already has ten!
+And they answered, “But, Sir, he already has ten!
 “I tell you, to everyone who has will be given more, but anyone who has not will be deprived even of what he has.
 As for my enemies who did not want me for their king, bring them here and execute them in my presence”.
 The king then orders it taken away and given to the one who has ten, because “To everyone who has will be given more, but anyone who has not will be deprived even of what he has“.
-In this last phrase is found the key which clarifies the Parable.
-In the symbolism of the parable, the silver coin of the king are the goods of the Kingdom of God, that is, all that which makes the person grow and which reveals God’s presence: love, service, sharing.
+In this last sentence is found the key which clarifies the Parable.
+In the symbolism of the parable, the silver coin of the king are the goods of the Kingdom of God, that is, everything that makes the person grow and which reveals God’s presence: love, service, sharing.
 Anyone who becomes selfish out of fear will lose what little he has.
-Therefore, the person who does not think only of self, but gives himself/herself to others, will grow and will receive super abundantly, all that he/she has given and much more: “one hundred times more, a hundred fold” (Mk 10, 30).
-“Anyone who wants to save his life will lose it, anyone who has the courage to lose it, will save it” (Lk 9, 24; 17, 33; Mt 10, 39; 16, 25; Mk 8, 35).
+Therefore, the person who does not think only of self, but gives himself/herself to others, will grow and will receive super abundantly, all that he/she has given and much more: “one hundred times more, a hundred fold” (Mk 10:30).
+“Anyone who wants to save his life will lose it, anyone who has the courage to lose it, will save it” (Lk 9:24; 17:33; Mt 10:39; 16:25; Mk 8:35).
 The third servant is afraid and does nothing.
 He does not want to lose anything and because of this he gains nothing.
 He loses even the little he had.
 The Kingdom is a risk.
 Anyone who does not run, runs a risk and loses the Kingdom!

 4) Personal questions